SharePoint/sp-dev-docs/docs/general-development/set-up-and-configure-sharepoint-workflow-manager.md

 ---
-title: Set up and configure SharePoint Workflow Manager ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 4cd68a3e-9c3b-4fb9-bb66-e96cf0faec69
+title: Set up and configure Workflow Manager with SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 4cd68a3e-9c3b-4fb9-bb66-e96cf0faec69
 ---

-# Set up and configure SharePoint Workflow Manager
+# Set up and configure Workflow Manager with SharePoint
 Find instructions for setting up and configuring Workflow Manager Client 1.0 and pairing it to function properly with SharePoint.
-Instructions for installing and configuring SharePoint workflow components are maintained on Microsoft TechNet:
+Instructions for installing and configuring SharePoint workflow components are maintained on Microsoft Docs: